eladshabi/gcp-export-monitoring-data/README.md

 # gcp-export-monitoring-data

-This project was made to export time series data points from Google Cloud Monitoring and write it to a local JSON new line file with the point parameters Time (datetime) and value (int).
+This project was made to export time series data points from Google Cloud Monitoring and write it to a local JSON new line delimited file.

 To run the main file, please use the following arguments: